New York Americans: "Brooklyn" Americans

 At wit's end, Dutton changed the team's name for the 1941–42 season to the Brooklyn Americans.
 He intended to move the team to Brooklyn, but there was no arena in that borough suitable enough even for temporary use.
 As a result, they continued to play their home games in Manhattan at Madison Square Garden while practicing in Brooklyn.
-They barely survived the season, finishing dead last for the second year in a row with a record of 16–29–3.
+They barely survived the season, finishing last for the second year in a row with a record of 16–29–3.
 After the season, the Amerks suspended operations for the war's duration.
 In 1945, a group emerged willing to build a new arena in Brooklyn.
 However, in 1946, the NHL reneged on previous promises to reinstate the Amerks and canceled the franchise.
 Although Dutton had every intention of returning the Amerks to the ice after World War II, NHL records list the Amerks as having "retired" from the league in 1942.

 Legacy

+Tommy Anderson was the final captain of the Americans in 1942 and won the Hart Trophy, becoming one of a rare group to win the award for a team that did not reach the playoffs.

 The NHL did not expand beyond its remaining six teams until the 1967–68 season.
 Dutton blamed the owners of Madison Square Garden (who also owned the Rangers) for pressuring the NHL to not reinstate the Americans.
 Dutton was so bitter that he purportedly swore the Rangers would never win a Stanley Cup again in his lifetime.
 This "curse" became reality; the Rangers did not win another Cup until 1994, seven years after his death.

 The last active New York Americans player in the NHL was goaltender Chuck Rayner, who retired from the NHL in 1953, but played in minor and senior leagues for another three seasons, last with the Nelson Maple Leafs of the Western International Hockey League (WIHL).
 The last active Brooklyn Americans player was Ken Mosdell, who retired in 1959.
 Notably, former New York Americans defenseman Pat Egan played for the Jacksonville Rockets of the Eastern Hockey League (EHL) as a player-coach in the 1965–66 season.

-The 1926–27 Americans team was the first team in professional sports history to have their surnames on the back of their uniform sweaters, along with numbers.
+The 1926–27 Americans team was the first team in professional sports history to have their surnames on the back of their uniform sweaters, along with numbers, although the name practice was short-lived.

-The New York metropolitan area did not have a second NHL team again until the establishment of the New York Islanders in nearby Uniondale, on Long Island, for the 1972–73 season.
+The New York metropolitan area did not have a second NHL team again until the establishment of the New York Islanders in nearby Nassau County on Long Island for the 1972–73 season.
 While the Americans attempted to relocate to Brooklyn in their final years, the Islanders did so, playing at the Barclays Center from 2015 to 2020, although unlike the Americans they continued to be known as the New York Islanders.